jjaswanson4/patching-demo/README.md

 | `ansible_password` | Password to use for SSH access if not using keys |
 | `satellite_password` | Password to use to authenticate to Satellite's API |
 | `vcenter_password` | Password to be used for authentication to a VMware environment |

+### Provisioning Notes
+Requirements files are provided, however there is one additional collection to install: `redhat.satellite`.
+This collection lives in automation hub, so a valid subscription is requried.
+For now, it has been left out of the collections/requirements.yml to allow for full provisioning without the use of auth to automation hub.

+`ansible-galaxy collection install redhat.satellite`